Drew-Kimberly/Udagram/README.md

 #### `UDAGRAM_JWT_KEY`
 The JWT Key secret used for Udagram API auth.

+Before starting the application, please request a `.env` file that contains the default values for these env variables and place this file at the root of this repository.

 ### Running the application
 [Docker Compose](https://docs.docker.com/compose/) is used to run the application during local development.
 Run:
 ```shell script